filescanio/fsio-cli/README.md

 ## Configuration

 In order to run the cli commands, you need to set the api key and service url to access.
-There are two options.
+There are three options.

 1. You can set the environment variables